adaoj7/adaoj7/README.md

 - 👋 Hi, my name is Adam Johnson.
-I am a new father, a lover of soccer and golf, and an advocate of people and strong connections.
+(Adao is Portuguese for Adam) I am a new father, a lover of soccer and golf, and an advocate of people and strong connections.

 - 👀 I’m a college and bootcamp graduate specializing in React.
 I love the challenge that code provides and I am actively seeking opportunities as a Web Developer or Software Engineer.